nicolaprezza/dBg-min/README.md

 ### Description

-Builds the de Bruijn graph from a fasta/fastq and computes in linear time the minimum equivalent Wheeler DFA using a new algorithm (to appear).
+Builds the de Bruijn graph from a fasta/fastq file and computes the minimum equivalent Wheeler DFA using a new linear-time algorithm (to appear).

 Note: this preliminary tool just computes the number of Wheeler Myhill-Nerode equivalence classes in the minimized WDFA.
 It does not compute the minimum Wheeler DFA itself.